awsdocs/amazon-gamelift-developer-guide/doc_source/match-design-ruleset.md

 + *strategy *\(required\) – Choose a matching strategy to use during match creation\.
 Options are "largestPopulation" \(the default\) and "fastestRegion"\.

 **Largest population**
-With this strategy, FlexMatch maintains the largest possible pool of available players by including all players who have acceptable latency values in at least one region\.
+With this strategy, FlexMatch maintains the largest possible player pool by including all players who have acceptable latency values in at least one region\.
 With a large player pool, matches tend to fill more quickly, and matched players are more similar with regard to the balancing attribute\.
+Players may be placed in games where their latency is less than ideal, although still within acceptable limits\.

 **Fastest region**
 This strategy places a priority on getting players into matches that deliver the best possible latency for them\.
-FlexMatch groups available players based on the regions where they have the "best" that is, lowest, latency values, and then fills matches from those groups\.
-With this strategy, matches are filled from a smaller player pool\.
-As a result, matches may take longer to fill, and players in a match may vary more widely with regard to the balancing attribute\.
+FlexMatch groups available players based on the regions where they report lowest latency values, and then tries to fill matches from these groups\.
+FlexMatch favors placing players in the fastest possible regions for them\.
+However, it may group players based on their second\- or third\-fastest regions \(or slower\) in order to create groups large enough to fill a match\.
+As a result, matches may take longer to fill\.
+In addition, players in a match that is created with this strategy may vary more widely with regard to the balancing attribute\.

 Here's an example: